suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 # Extension Parameters {#extension-parameters}

 Several parameters are needed to define the behaviour of the commands specified in {{extension-commands}}.
-These parameters follow the same considerations as defined in SUIT_Parameters, Section 8.4.8 of {{I-D.ietf-suit-manifest}}
+These parameters follow the same considerations as defined in Section 8.4.8 of {{I-D.ietf-suit-manifest}}.

 Name | CDDL Structure | Reference
 ---|---|---